-The portfolio managers of the Fund are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
-Each portfolio manager has equal authority over all aspects of the Funds' investment portfolio, including but not limited to, asset allocation, purchases and sales of individual securities, portfolio risk assessment, and the management of daily cash balances in accordance with anticipated investment management requirements.
+The portfolio managers are jointly and primarily responsible for the day-to-day management of the Fund.
+Each portfolio manager has equal authority over all aspects of the Fund's investment portfolio, including but not limited to, purchases and sales of individual securities, portfolio risk assessment, and the management of daily cash balances in accordance with anticipated investment management requirements.
 The degree to which each portfolio manager may perform these functions, and the nature of these functions, may change from time to time.